Do You Know About Your Summary Care Record?

 A bit like your GP medical record but less detailed, your SCR is an electronic record that holds important medical information about you as a patient right from birth.
 It includes information about any current medication you’re taking, allergies, any history of serious reactions to medicines, as well as your name, address, date of birth, and NHS number.
 Your NHS number is assigned to you when you register with the NHS, and each patient has a unique number in order for healthcare professionals and services to identify you.

-Summary Care Records can be accessed in England and the purpose of this data is to inform anyone who is providing you with healthcare of any medical conditions or problems that you may have.
+Summary Care Records can be accessed in England and the purpose of this data is to inform anyone who is providing you with the healthcare for any medical conditions or problems that you may have.
 This is to ensure that healthcare professionals are aware of your condition before prescribing any medication that might cause a reaction or interfere with any medicines you’re currently taking.
 If needed, you can also add more information to your SCR if you have, for instance, a long term or complex medical problem.

 Why do you need a Summary Care Record?